 Compound

 Quarterly performance review.
 Which content drives profile views, inbound connections, and real conversations.
+High-growth professional services firms invest roughly 10% of revenue in marketing, grow 4.6x faster, and are 50% more profitable than their peers.
+[Hinge Research] The compounding starts with consistent publishing.
 Double down on what works.
 Expand to new channels as the library grows.